 Barbara has been sharing Elsie’s stories and selling her books at community groups, book clubs, historical groups, Rotary meetings, women’s events, libraries and genealogical societies.
 Historical non-fiction books seem to have potential sales opportunities that novels might not experience.

 Check what reviewers are saying:

 Always With You by Elaine Stock: a story of #love, #faith, & #family challenged.
 (Tweet This)

-Jean and I look forward to your comments.
+Barbara and I look forward to your comments.
 The comment area is below.